BoevaLab/CIMP_etiology_oncogenic_transformation/README.md

 - downstream_gene_path_dir: path to the folder to save the results of the analysis.

 #### UPDATE AFTER REVIEW: Supplementary information
 In the archive `Supplementary_information.zip`, you will find the methylation cluster membership, silhouette score and CIMP score of all the analyzed patients in TCGA.
+You will also find the full list of enriched pathways discovered with the EASE score analysis for LGG and LIHC.
 Cluster membership and silhouette scores are in the `methylation_cluster_membership_all_TCGA.csv` file, in columns "Cluster" and "Sil_orig".
-The CIMP scores are saved in a single file per cancer.
+The CIMP scores are saved in a single file per cancer in the `CIMPness` folder.
+The LGG and LIHC EASE score results are saved in a single file per cancer in the `EASE` folder.